 Kneading is something often done by kittens, but adult Bengal cats will knead as well.
-I know you think we’re pretty adorable when we knead—I think so, too—but we’re not necessarily doing it to act all cute for our humans.
+I know you think we’re pretty adorable when we knead—I think so, too—but there’s more to it than most humans know.

 Kneading actually starts off as being an instinctive behavior in kittens when they’re trying to stimulate the flow of milk from their mother’s nipples.
 It’s an act of survival that allows them to make sure they get enough milk from their momma.
 It’s also a way for the kittens to encourage her maternal instincts and form a strong bond with her.
 It’s their way of communicating that they feel happy and safe with her around.